ChromiumOS-Guy/fluffychat-web-focal/README.md

 This specific build offers a functional **Fluffychat Web** experience on Ubuntu Touch devices running the Focal release.
 It is critical to understand that **newer versions of Fluffychat Web FAIL to run** on the QtWebEngine used in Ubuntu Touch Focal.
 Consequently, this package provides the **latest available release of Fluffychat Web** that manages to function within this environment.

+Please be aware that performance may vary significantly depending on your device's hardware.
+While the application aims to be functional, users with older or lower-end Ubuntu Touch devices may experience **poor performance, including slow loading times and general sluggishness**.

 ## Known Limitations

 While this version offers core functionality, please be aware of the following known issues: